Nature is at the very heart's core of everything we are.

-Rewilding our lives is to remember that we were once wild animals and deep in our bellies and our hearts we are clawing at the walls of our self-made enclosures, desperate to escape domestication and live wilder lives.
+Rewilding our lives is to remember that we were once wild animals and that deep in our bellies and our bones we are clawing at the walls of our self-made enclosures, desperate to escape domestication and live wilder and more meaningful lives.

 The Importance of Living Cyclically

 Honouring and celebrating nature’s cycles helps us to remember that life should not be flat, consistent and dependable, life should be, as nature, unpredictable, cyclical and fluid.

 We stay up long after dark, we often don’t slow down and change our routine with the change of the seasons, we can tend to ignore the messages from our bodies, neglecting our needs, sometimes not even knowing what they are.
 We have learnt to override our emotional and hormonal rhythms, expecting ourselves to function consistently day in day out.
 Observing the cycles of nature serves as a reminder for us to honour and celebrate our own cycles, helping us to rediscover the joys of a life less automated, less flat, less predictable.

 ‘To know what comes next has perhaps been the dominant aim of materially complex societies.
 Yet, having achieved it, or almost achieved it, we have been rewarded with a new collection of unmet needs.
-We have privileged safety over experience; gained much in doing so, and lost much.’ – George Monbiot, Feral
+We have privileged safety over experience; gained much in doing so, and lost much.’ ~ George Monbiot, Feral

 It is very easy for humans to feel indestructible as a species, to feel that we can continue to act in our own interest and with a sense of disconnection to nature without any consequence but it is time proven that even the smallest action ripples out through the entire ecosystem in ways we may not even be aware of yet.

 ‘Losing awareness of our natural world is having deep consequences for our own well-being, as well as for the well-being of other species we share the planet with.
 However, our own well-being is interlinked with that of the rest of the earth.
 There is no separation between us.
 So what is happening to nature is also happening to us.’ ~ Claire Thompson, Mindfulness of the Natural World